← Back to Blog

 Day 8: The LLM Succeeded.
 The Platform Killed the Connection.

 New endpoint.
 Generates a personalized training plan from a diagnosis via a chain of LLM calls.
-Local development: works in 50-something seconds.
+Local development: works locally before the platform edge.
 Test suite: green.
 Deployed to production.
 Time for the first real-world smoke.

 I clicked "Generate Plan."
 The browser hung.
 A minute passed.
 The response came back: 504 Gateway Timeout.
 The natural conclusion was that the LLM had failed somehow.
 I hit refresh on the dashboard.